KQM-git/TCL/characters/anemo/jean.md

 **Press**
 Focusing the might of the formless wind around her blade, Jean releases a miniature storm, launching opponents in the direction she aims at, dealing massive Anemo DMG.

-* Enemies launched by **Gale Blade** can incur fall damage against the ground or walls.
-* Fall damage is based on a percentage of enemy health making it very useful against enemies with high health and low interruption resistance.

 **Hold**
 At the cost of continued stamina consumption, Jean can command the whirlwind to pull surrounding opponents and objects towards her front.
 Direction can be adjusted.